bruienne/bsdpy/BSDPy.md

 Linux run mode
 --------------

-As of version 1.0 the recommended method of running the BSDPy service is as a Docker container, with supporting containers for the TFTP, HTTP and NFS services.
-It is also still possible to run the service directly on most modern Linux distributions but support for any distribution-specific differences is up to the individual sys admin.
+As of version 1.0 the recommended way to run the BSDPy service is as a Docker container, with supporting containers for the TFTP, HTTP and NFS services.
+It is also still possible to run the service directly on most modern Linux distributions but support for any distribution-specific implemenation is up to the individual sys admin.
 That said, the service does not have a very complicated set of requirements if run this way.